GaryTheLlama/Rent-A-Cop-Extreme/README.md

 I was responsible for all the programming, game design, and character sprites.
 In the beginning I had no artist so I did about half the level artwork, all of the character sprites, and defined the initial art style before I brought on an artist (Devon Omara; she knocked it out of the park!) to finish things up.

+The code is pretty terrible, but that's fine because game jams aren't about beautiful code...
+They're about finishing a game!
+I have since rewritten all of the code in an effort to turn this prototype into an actual game, but that project is currently on hold.

 The game ended up winning third place in the contest.

 (Technologies used: ActionScript 3, FlashPunk, FlashDevelop, and Paint.NET.)